 At this time of year, aspiring dancers from all over the country are boarding planes and jetting away to spend their summers training at one of many ballet intensives held around the country.
 Back when I was a student, I eagerly anticipated this season's arrival, as I looked forward to devoting 5 weeks in a different city, taking classes from renowned ballet teachers, and meeting other ambitious dancers.

-In honor of the season, I thought it'd be fun to introduce two women this week, both of whom I was fortunate enough to meet back in 2008 when we were little 13/14 year old students attending the School of American Ballet Summer Intensive.
+In honor of the season, I thought it'd be fun to introduce two women this week, both of whom I was fortunate enough to meet back when we were little 13/14 year old students attending the School of American Ballet Summer Intensive.
 (There's a gritty, yet wonderful picture commemorating that summer, but you gotta get to the end of the post to see it!)

 Without further ado!
 First up is a #ballerinainbusiness who finely crafts & re-tells stories as a skillful writer.
 Meet,